martinaguero/deep/README.md

 1.01

 ### download
-The latest compiled versión can be downloaded from [here].
+The latest compiled version can be downloaded from [here].

 ### how to use
 ```sh